S'pore shares close flat as regional markets struggle for direction

-SINGAPORE (THE BUSINESS TIMES) - Local shares remained stuck in the doldrums on Thursday, along with markets in the region, as investors struggled to get a sense of direction.
+Local shares remained stuck in the doldrums yesterday, along with markets in the region, as investors struggled to get a sense of direction.

 The benchmark Straits Times Index (STI) responded in kind, inching up 0.03 per cent, or one point, to close at 3,119.62, with gainers easily outnumbering losers 231 to 224 after 1.48 billion securities worth $983.8 million changed hands.